MattFiler/SoundcloudDownload/README.md

 # Soundcloud Downloader

-Download tracks from SoundCloud via a URL - works for individual tracks or playlists.
+Download individual tracks or playlists from Soundcloud via URL(s).
+Saves as MP3 with metadata.

+**Please do not use this as an alternative to purchasing tracks.
+ALWAYS support the artists.**